 National American University.
 This is a very flexible 75-hour program which is co-operative with the rest of the school’s healthcare management division.
 Further information can be located through their online form at the link above or by calling the school on (800)-209-1082.

-CNA Training in Aberdeen, SD
+CNA Classes in Aberdeen, SD

 Bethesda Aberdeen When assistance positions are required, this nursing home offers state-accredited CNA training and hands-on experience in a care facility.
 They can be contacted at 605-225-7580 or by filling out their online query form here.